 √ Verify Mechanical Completion All bolts are tight.
+The motor drivebase assembly is level.
 Final bracing for the VRC is completed from front to back and from side to side.
 Inspect each level.
 Final bracing for the gates and enclosures are completed.
 Inspect each level.
 The gate door opens when the carriage is present.
 Inspect each level.
 The gate door does not open when the carriage is not present.
 Inspect each level.
+The VRC does not operate with any floor level gate or carriage gate open.
 Excess gate interlock cables are routed as straight as possible and not spooled in coils tighter than 28" (711mm).
 All operational signs are posted.
 All weld marks, scrapes, etc. are touched up with paint.
-The breather cap has been installed on the hydraulic pump.
-The hydraulic oil level in the sight glass is between the black line and the red line.
-The motor is rotating in the correct direction.
-There are no hydraulic oil leaks.
-The carriage deck is flush with the floor level and every level.
-The hydraulic pump motor shuts off when the carriage decks reaches the second floor.
-The sprocket and lift chains are centered within the chain block tube and Loctite is applied to all split collar and sprocket setscrews.
+The setscrew holding the safety cam on the wheelblock has been replaced with a bolt and washers.
+The sprockets and lift chains are centered within the chain block tube, Loctite® Blue 242® is applied to all split collars and sprocket setscrews, and setscrews are torqued.
+The lift chain tensioners are tested and working properly.
+On MQ models, the slack chain sensor is adjusted and tested.
 There is no excessive noise or binding during travel.
 Additional options and accessories (e.g., DeckLocks, maintenance pins) are tested and working properly.
 The installation site is clean and all debris is removed.
 The customer received instructions regarding proper lift operation.
 The customer received instructions regarding preventive maintenance of the VRC.
 The customer received instructions regarding procedures in the event of a problem or safety related issues.
 Identify any unsafe condition.
 Document and report the condition immediately to the customer and then PFlow Industries, Inc. Customer Support Department.
 Do not allow the lift to operate when unsafe conditions arise.